FutureProofGames/discourse-custom-ignore-trust/README.md

 # discourse-custom-ignore-trust
 A tiny Discourse plugin that allows customization of the trust level required to ignore users.
 Discourse is very opinionated about this.

 This will add a new site setting to the Plugins page which lets you customize the minimum trust level required to ignore other users.
+Note that the UI will still only show the option to ignore a user if the current user is above the configured threshold to send PMs.

 Note that this completely *overrides* the Guardian's logic for `can_ignore_users?` so it's likely to be fragile if that logic changes.